 We are proud of the close links that we have with our church.
 Services are held on special occasions either in St Francis Church or in the school and parents are always cordially invited to attend with their children.
 We attend family worship at St Francis on the second Sunday of every month, where the school flag is carried along with all the uniformed groups.
 School is responsible for and leads the Harvest, Education Sunday and Leavers Service in church.

-St Francis Church also offers a Wednesday evening ‘Family Praise Service’ which is run by the Chair of Governors – Mrs Pat Rushton.
+St Francis Church also offers a Wednesday evening ‘Family Praise Service’ which is run by one of our Foundation Governors – Mrs Pat Rushton.
 This service is very much geared to those families who find it difficult to attend Sunday Services and is a very interactive, fun and Child friendly service.